kermet1983/stan-react/README.md

 - **Progressive Web App (PWA)**: Enhancing the application to be a PWA for offline support, faster load times, and a more native-like experience on mobile devices.

 - **Accessibility/Performace Improvements**: Conducting an accessibility/performance audit and implementing recommended changes to ensure the application is usable by everyone.

+- **Webpack Bundling**: Maximise webpack optimisations by using splitChunks to split the application into smaller chunks to load

 ## Considerations with More Time